Norton Commando Timing Cover Removal and Installation

 Text and Pictures by Mark Trotta

-Next up on the Commando engine teardown is timing cover removal.
-There are 12 screws holding the cover on, but several other items need to be removed as well.
+Next up on the engine teardown is timing cover removal.
+There are 12 screws holding the cover on, but several other items need to be removed beforehand.

 Early vs Late Timing Covers

-The first Commando engines (1968/1969 with engine prefix 20M3) have a different timing cover than later models.
-These early 750 engines have their ignition points in a distributor housing and there was an external rev-counter drive.
+Early Commandos (with engine prefix 20M3) have a different timing cover than all later models.
+These were 1968/1969 750 engines with ignition points in a distributor housing, and there was an external rev-counter drive.

-The 'camshaft points' timing cover, as pictured in this article, was fitted from the 750cc 20M3S engine (around 1969) and up through all 850 models.
+The later 'camshaft points' timing covers, as pictured in this article, were fitted from the 750cc 20M3S engine (around 1969) and continued through all 850 models.
 There are two sets of contact breakers (points) behind the round cover.

 Removal and installation of early and late covers are similar.